opencontainers/distribution-spec/spec.md

 Content-Length: 0
 ```

-If the registry has a minimum chunk size, the response SHOULD include the following header, where `<size>` is the size in bytes (see the blob `PATCH` definition for usage):
+If the registry has a minimum chunk size, the `POST` response SHOULD include the following header, where `<size>` is the size in bytes (see the blob `PATCH` definition for usage):

 ```
 OCI-Chunk-Min-Length: <size>